MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/appendix-app-certification-checklist.md

 </td>
 <td>Sanity Check</td>
 <td><ul>
-<li>Check for app registration type.
-Free, Trial or Contact me.
+<li>Check for app registration type: Free, Trial or Contact me.
 If registered in Contact me then publisher need to enable test drive.</li>
 <li>Verify the submitted <a href="https://docs.microsoft.com/powerapps/developer/common-data-service/create-package-app-appsource">package</a> contains all the artifacts required to publish on AppSource.</li>
 <li>Download the end-to-end (E2E) functional document from Cloud Partner Portal and validate if document is updated with functional scenarios and user/admin journey.</li>
 </ul>